Hundred Years' War, 1415–1453: Turning point: the loss of Burgundy and the French revival (1431–1444)

-Final Campaigns and the End of the War (1444–1453)
+Final campaigns and the end of the war (1444–1453)

-The final phase of the Hundred Years’ War was shaped by crucial diplomatic developments and renewed military vigor under Charles VII.
+The final phase of the Hundred Years’ War was shaped by crucial diplomatic developments and renewed French military vigor under Charles VII.
 The turning point came with the Treaty of Arras in 1435, which reconciled Charles VII and Philip the Good, Duke of Burgundy.
 By ending the long-standing Anglo-Burgundian alliance, the treaty left England diplomatically isolated and allowed Charles to focus on reclaiming northern France.
 This diplomatic victory was followed by steady French military advances, the recapture of Paris in 1436, and the gradual erosion of English-held territories.
 In 1444, the Treaty of Tours established a temporary truce between England and France, sealed by the marriage of Henry VI of England to Margaret of Anjou.
 As part of the treaty, England agreed—albeit reluctantly and after secret negotiations—to surrender the county of Maine to France.
 The truce, while offering a brief respite from conflict, was deeply unpopular among the English nobility and failed to resolve the underlying territorial disputes.

-When the truce expired in 1449, Charles VII’s reformed and increasingly professional army launched a major offensive to recover Normandy.
+When the truce expired in 1449, Charles VII's reformed and increasingly professional army launched a major offensive to recover Normandy.
 This campaign culminated in the Battle of Formigny in April 1450, where French forces, utilizing superior artillery, routed the English and precipitated the rapid collapse of English rule in Normandy.
-The war’s final theater shifted to Gascony, with Bordeaux briefly returning to English hands before the French besieged Castillon in 1453.
+The war's final theater shifted to Gascony, with Bordeaux briefly returning to English hands before the French besieged Castillon in 1453.
 The decisive Battle of Castillon saw the death of the English commander John Talbot and the effective destruction of the last significant English field army in France.
 Bordeaux capitulated in October 1453, marking the practical end of the Hundred Years’ War.
-By the war’s end, England retained only Calais on the continent, while France emerged unified and strengthened under Charles VII, its monarchy and territory restored largely through a combination of diplomatic strategy and military reform.
+By the war's end, England retained only Calais on the continent, while France emerged unified and strengthened under Charles VII, its monarchy and territory restored largely through a combination of diplomatic strategy and military reform.